beginning of content

 How can I find out how much sodium is in my food?

-Food labels in Australia must list total sodium content.
+Food labels in Australia must list the total sodium content.
 This includes:

-See the nutrition information panel on the packaging for the:
+See the nutrition information panel on the food packaging for the:

-Australian nutrition experts recommend choosing foods with 400mg of sodium per 100g.
-Foods labelled 'low salt' are best.
-These have less than 120mg sodium per 100g.
+Guidelines recommend that you choose foods with less than 400mg of sodium per 100g.
+Foods labelled 'low salt' have less than 120mg sodium per 100g.

 How do I convert sodium to salt?